paulhibbitts/docsify-themeable-template/README.md

-# Simple Docsify Themeable Template
+# Docsify Themeable Template

-> A simple Docsify Themeable template that requires no build steps.
+> A Docsify Themeable template that requires no build steps.

 ## Setup